 3. Rewire Your Routine

 - Morning coffee?
-Switch to tea for a week.
+Switch to tea for a week or change your mug and setting.

 4. Use the 3-Minute Rule

-Cravings rarely last more than 3 minutes — but those minutes can feel eternal.
+Cravings rarely last more than three minutes — but those minutes can feel eternal.
 The trick is distraction.
 Set a timer.
-Walk around, do pushups, text someone, drink water — anything to ride the wave.
-When the timer ends, the craving is usually gone.
+Walk, stretch, text someone, or drink water — anything to ride the wave.
+When the timer ends, the craving usually does too.

 5. Reward Your Progress

-Every cigarette not smoked is a win — period.
+Every urge you resist is a win — period.
 Track your progress in days, then weeks, then months.
 If you can go a week, you can go two.
 If you can go a month, you’re building a new baseline.
-Celebrate those milestones with something small: a coffee, a snack, a new vape flavor, or a gift to yourself.
+Celebrate each milestone with something small: a favorite drink, snack, or self-care treat.

 6. Don’t Be Perfect — Be Persistent

 Slip-ups happen.
-Don’t turn one cigarette into a full pack.
+Don’t turn one mistake into a full relapse.
 Each time you try again, your brain learns what to do differently next time.
 Persistence beats perfection every single time.

 Final Thoughts

-Quitting smoking isn’t about punishment — it’s about peace.
+Recovery isn’t about punishment — it’s about peace.
 You’re not giving something up; you’re giving yourself back.
-Stay patient, stay busy, and remember: every craving fades, but your reason for quitting doesn’t.
+Stay patient, stay busy, and remember: every craving fades, but your reason for change doesn’t.

 Please log in to leave a comment.